 WOSB vs. WBE Certification: Fast Facts

 The SBA WOSB program exposes your brand to national, regional and local government entities.
-The SBA devotes at least 5 percent of their contracting dollars to businesses run by women.
+The SBA devotes at least 5% of its contracting dollars to businesses run by women.
 So this visibility is an important step in competing for contract dollars.
-Also, many local municipalities will even provide discretionary spending to some companies earmarked for B2B transactions with businesses run by women.
+Also, many local municipalities will provide discretionary spending to some women-run companies earmarked for B2B transactions.

-Some companies may qualify for Economically Disadvantaged Women-owned Small Business Certification (EDWOSB).
-There are even more opportunities afforded to those that qualify.
-The SBA aims to help people who face harsher economic roadblocks.
+Some companies may qualify for Economically Disadvantaged Women-Owned Small Business certification (EDWOSB).
+There are even more opportunities afforded to those who qualify.

-EDWOSB certification requires that your business has been kept from capital and credit opportunities like bank loans that others have been afforded, among other criteria for personal assets.
+EDWOSB certification requires that your business has been kept from capital and credit opportunities, like bank loans, that others have been afforded.

-While the WBENC can match you with corporate partners that can award you contract opportunities, the focus is more on intangible benefits.
-With WBENC certification, women-owned businesses gain access to:
+While the WBENC can match you with corporate partners that can award you contract opportunities, the focus is more on intangible benefits, including:

 - Management and technical education